See University of Divinity Fees Policy www.divinity.edu.au/documents/fees/ for the policy and all guidelines regarding fees.

 All tuition and any library fines must have been paid before results are released or the next semester’s enrolment is confirmed.
 This also applies to a student’s ability to graduate.

 The SRC of YTU provides tea and coffee facilities in the Common Room during semester.
-No fee is payable for this service.
-However, the SRC does ask that students make a voluntary donation of at least $20 per semester to the SRC to cover this cost.
+The SRC does ask that students make a voluntary donation of at least $20 per semester to cover this cost.

 Bursaries for Tuition